 "An alien orphan is sent from his dying planet to Earth, where he grows up to become his adoptive home's first and greatest superhero."

-A star is born!
-On this day in 1983, the French-language release The Price Of Danger (Le prix du danger) was sprung on the masses.
-The feature starred Gérard Lanvin and Marie-France Pisier, and here's the premise from IMDB.com:
+On this day in 1983 (in France), the French-language release The Price Of Danger (aka The Prize Of Peril, aka Le prix du danger) was sprung on the masses.
+Written (in part) and directed by Yves Boisset, the feature starred Gérard Lanvin, Marie-France Pisier, Bruno Cremer, and others. here's the premise from IMDB.com:

 "In a futuristic society, contestants pit their survival skills against each other in a fight to the death for cash prizes, and the contest is aired live on television."